-Cash used for operating activities during the quarter, before changes in non-cash working capital items, was \$704,793 and compares to \$384,453 used in the comparative quarter.
-The increase in cash used for operations is due to an increase in general and administrative expenses of \$31,902 and exploration costs of \$288,438 for the current quarter.
-Significant changes in non-cash working capital items for the current quarter include an increase in value-added taxes recoverable of \$57,003 and an increase in accounts payable of \$257,171, both of which relate primarily to costs incurred on the drill program at La Esperanza.
-Cash used in investing activities consists of a \$12,000 increase in reclamation bonds required on the BC projects.
-In the comparative quarter, proceeds of \$213,480 were received from the sale of 700,000 Orex shares.
-There were no financing activities during the current quarter - in the comparative quarter, the Company completed two private placements for net proceeds of \$1,145,442 and repaid \$80,000 in loan advances from related parties.
+Cash used for operating activities during the six-month period, before changes in non-cash working capital items, was 1,087,448 and compares to 634,407 used in the comparative period.
+The increase in cash used for operations is due to an increase in cash general and administrative expenses of 77,781 and cash exploration costs of 375,260 for the current six-month period.
+The increase in exploration costs is due primarily to the drill program conducted at La Esperanza.
+Cash used in investing activities includes a 12,000 increase in reclamation bonds required on the BC projects.
+In the comparative period, proceeds of 213,480 were received from the sale of 700,000 Orex shares.
+There were no financing activities during the current period - during the first six months of 2016 the Company completed three private placements for net proceeds of 3,862,166 and repaid 519,000 in loan advances from related parties.